How Should Companies Handle a Ransomware Attack?

 Here are some of the common early signs that your company may be being hit by a ransomware attack:

 • Increased Phishing and Spam Attacks.
 Phishing and other malware attacks, usually precipitated over email, look to obtain access to login credentials.
-A rise in these types of attacks, purportedly coming from a trusted source such as a company official, credit card company or bank, should be reported and evaluated
+A rise in these types of attacks, purportedly coming from a trusted source such as a company official, credit card company, or bank, should be reported and evaluated

 • Suspicious Login Attempts.
 Failed logins often happen for innocent reasons, such as a forgotten password.
-However, a spike in failed logins could indicate someone is trying to break in to your system
+However, a spike in failed logins could indicate someone is trying to break into your system

 • Use of RDP.
 Microsoft’s Remote Desktop Protocol (RDP) is frequently used by attackers to deploy ransomware.
-It’s becoming more common as more users work from home, using RDP to access shared files
+It is becoming more common as more users work from home, using RDP to access shared files

 • Known Tools Present.
-If your system defenses detect GMER, IOBIT Uninstaller, Microsoft Process Explorer, MimiKatz, PC Hunter or Process Hacker, which are used to steal credentials or disable security tools, you could be under imminent threat
+If your system defenses detect GMER, IOBIT Uninstaller, Microsoft Process Explorer, MimiKatz, PC Hunter, or Process Hacker, which are used to steal credentials or disable security tools, you could be under imminent threat

 How Should Companies Handle Ransomware?